Tian Tian Li: Lu Rou Fan in Ximending neighborhood of Taipei, Taiwan

 You can also order Lu Rou Fan topped with a Fried Egg (35 TWD or about $1.13).

-The runny yolk at the center of the egg added a richness to each bite.
+The runny yolk at the center of the egg added richness to each bite.
 When the yolk mixed with the pork, sauce, and rice, it was just an explosion of flavors in my mouth.

 While there was a slight language barrier, the workers at Tian Tian Li seemed experienced with visitors from other countries.
 They knew enough English to allow me to order successfully.